We have compiled a list of General Questions, scroll further to see our interview with a registered dietician!

 - ZINC strengthens immune system & reduces oxidative stress.

 - THIAMIN & Vit.
-B6 work with Zinc & other B vitamins to convert dietary energy into
+B6 work with Zinc & other B vitamins to convert dietary carbohydrates into energy our bodies need.

 - MAGNESIUM which helps many aspects of health & fitness, including metabolism & strong bones.